antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 - `Reaction Type` — type of the emotional response: Like, Dislike, Love, Hate, etc.
 - `Reaction Weight` — importance added by Reaction to the Reactable content.
-- `Reaction Summary` — computed statistical values of Reactions related to Reactable entities.
+- `Reaction Summary` — computed statistical values of Reactions related to Reactables.

 @ulend